 Objectives and key results (OKRs) are a leading goal management framework that helps individuals, teams, and entire organizations reach their goals through identifiable and measurable results.
 To help you get a complete understanding of what is an OKR, we’ve compiled the most important information on what OKRs are to give you a quick yet complete overview.
 By the end, you will have a better understanding of the OKR abbreviation, what is an OKR, how OKRs work, why you should use the OKR framework, and how to get started.

-The OKR acronym stands for objectives and key results.
-It's a goal management framework created by Intel’s Andy Grove and then popularized by venture capitalist John Doerr in his New York Times best-selling book Measure What Matters.
+Before we learn more about OKRs, let's look at an OKR definition.
+The OKR acronym stands for objectives and key results, which is a widely used goal-setting methodology that helps both individuals and teams set and track specific and measurable goals.
+OKRs were created by Intel’s Andy Grove and then popularized by venture capitalist John Doerr in his New York Times best-selling book Measure What Matters.

 Companies from Google to Adobe have rolled out the OKR framework and OKR goals to accelerate growth and drive innovation by helping teams see how their work fits into the overall company’s objectives.